Amanda Jansen

 Biography

-Dr. Amanda Jansen is a Professor in the School of Education at the University of Delaware, and she has a joint appointment in the Department of Mathematical sciences at UD.
+Dr. Amanda Jansen is Distinguished Professor of Teacher Education in the College of Education and Human Development's School of Education at the University of Delaware, and she has a joint appointment in the Department of Mathematical sciences at UD.
 She is a mathematics educator who conducts research on mathematics teaching practices that support students' motivation and engagement.
 She has obtained over $2 million in external funding from the National Science Foundation to support her research.
 She is committed to honoring students’ and teachers' voices in her research on students’ motivation and engagement.
 Her most recent book, Rough Draft Math: Revising to Learn, was published by Stenhouse Publishers.
 Her previous book, Motivation Matters and Interest Counts, was published by the National Council of Teachers of Mathematics and was co-written with Dr. James Middleton at Arizona State University.

 Before working in academia, Dr. Jansen was a junior high mathematics teacher in Arizona.
 At UD, she is invested in continually improving UD’s elementary mathematics teacher education courses through research and development work.
 She also conducts professional development to support in-service teachers' learning in Delaware and other states, including Washington and Virginia.